ivy-llc/models/README.rst

     ivy.set_backend(“torch”)
     model = alexnet()

-The AlexNet model is now ready to be used, and is compatible with any other PyTorch code.
+The pretrained AlexNet model is now ready to be used, and is compatible with any other PyTorch code.
 See `this demo <https://unify.ai/demos/examples_and_demos/alexnet_demo.html>`_ for more details.

 Navigating this repository